mikeizbicki/cmc-csci040/hw_03/README.md

 1. Contains a `README.md` file explaining:

-    1. how to run your `ebay-dl.py` file
+    1. what your `ebay-dl.py` file does

-    1. what your 3 search terms are
+    1. how to run your `ebay-dl.py` file, using markdown code block(s) (and not inline code annotations) to show the exact commands that should be run to generate the 3 json files in your repo

     1. a link to the course project